-You want the font of your resume headings to be stylized enough to be noticed and to stand out, but you don’t want to go nuts and make it look silly.
-Your resume still has to be polished and professional, and silly gimmick fonts, colors besides blue or black, or over-the-top formatting can be off-putting.
+You want the font of your headings to be bold and stylized enough to be noticed and really stand out, but you don’t want to go nuts and make it look silly.
+Your resume still has to be polished and professional, and silly, gimmick fonts, colors (besides blue or black), or over-the-top formatting can be off-putting.
 Be noticeable, but don’t be garish.

 Some things don’t need a heading.
-If there’s something important that you feel the hiring manager needs to know that doesn’t fit anywhere else on the page, really evaluate whether it needs to be in there.
-If so, put it in a miscellaneous section, or find some way to wedge it into your skills summary or some other resume heading.
-Not everything needs its own category, and most things in your resume should fit in one category or another.
+If there’s something important that you feel the hiring manager needs to know but that doesn’t fit in one of your resume sections, step back and evaluate whether or not it really needs to be in there.
+If it does, put it in a Miscellaneous section (which would follow your Education section), or find some way to wedge it into either your Summary section or Key Skills & Technologies section.
+Not everything needs its own category, and most things in your resume should fit into one of the five sections noted above.

-Sometimes, in the interest of brevity, we can make things too short.
+Sometimes, in the interest of brevity, we end up making things too short.
 For example, if you’re writing a heading for your work history, don’t just put “HISTORY” in block letters and then in the next line start reciting all the places you’ve worked.
-Write a resume heading that has enough information in it to tell the reader what comes next but still keeps it succinct.
+Write a resume heading that has enough information in it to tell the reader what comes next (but still keeps it succinct and clear).
+In this example, “HISTORY” should become Work History or Work Experience (either is acceptable).

-Resume headings help tie the document together, lead the reader through the natural order of your resume, and create focal points for the eye.
-They don’t have to be terribly creative, but they should be succinct, specific, and descriptive enough to recognize.
-If you need more help creating a resume heading, hit up LiveCareer’s Resume Builder tool for more information.
+In summary: Resume headings help tie your resume together, leading the reader through the natural order of your resume.
+They also create focal points for the eye.
+They should be succinct, specific, and descriptive enough to recognize at first glance.
+Always.